Atlanta Car Accident Attorneys

 The time immediately after a car accident is usually spent getting out of the vehicle and talking with the other driver while waiting for the police to show up.
 While you may not realize it, the actions and statements you make during this time can actually win or lose any lawsuit you are involved in after the accident.
 That’s why you must take a moment to compose yourself and make certain that you don’t make any of the mistakes discussed below.

-If you have been injured in a car accident, you need an experienced personal injury attorney to represent you.
+If you have been injured in a car accident, you need an experienced car accident attorney to represent you.
 Wood Craig & Avery is prepared to fight for the compensation you deserve.
 Below, our Atlanta car accident attorneys have outlined some of the things you should not do after an accident.

 How Long Do I Have to File a Claim?

 In Georgia, injury victims have two years from the date of their accident to file a claim before the statute of limitations runs up.
 This means, that in order to be eligible to pursue compensation your claim must be filed within this two-year window.
 There are some exceptions to this rule that take into account the age of the injury victim and some extenuating circumstances.
 An attorney from our firm will be able to let you know if you qualify for an extension to the statute of limitations.

 Who is Liable for a Car Accident in Georgia?